realworldocaml/book/en/09-modules2-draft.md

   end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that if we choose our interfaces to be aligned with the standards
+If we choose our interfaces to be aligned with the standards of our
-of the rest of our codebase, then we often don't have to construct a
+libraries, then we often don't have to construct a custom module for a
-custom module for a given functor.
-In this case, for example, we can
+given functor.
+In this case, for example, we can directly use the
-directly use the `Int` or `String` modules provided by Core.
+`Int` or `String` modules provided by Core.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module Int_interval = Make_interval(Int) ;;
 # module String_interval = Make_interval(String) ;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This works because many modules in Core, including `Int` and `String`
+This works because many modules in Core, including `Int` and `String`,
 satisfy an extended version of the `Comparable` signature described
 above.
 As a general matter, having standardized signatures is a good
-practice, both because it makes your codebase more uniform and easier
+practice, both because a more uniform codebase is easier to navigatge,
-to navigatge, and because it makes functors easier to use.
+and because it makes functors easier to use.

 Now we can use the newly defined `Int_interval` module like any
 ordinary module.